JesusisGod/Frequency-domain-EM-sensitivity/README.md

 inversion 1D frequency EM data.
 It is simply a harvest of speed gain without loss in accuracy.

-The DRIVER.m gives the usage of the code.
+The document "Jide_Ogunbo_Instruction guide on running the MATLAB code.doc" gives a description on the usage of the code.

+The DRIVER.m is a sample code for running the code.
 The OUTPUT.txt shows the result of the example in the DRIVER.m